OaklandLocal/WordPress-Network/wp-content/plugins/section-widget/readme.txt

 5. How it looks on an actual page

-6. Switching themes - with live preview
+6. Switching themes - with on preview

 7. (Ideas) Giving your confused visitors a helping hand